SAP/spartacus-docs/_pages/fsa/dynamicforms/styling.md

 title: Dynamicforms Styling
 ---

-Dynamic forms Library uses Bootstrap 4 classes for styling. **Custom** CSS classes can be added in four places while defining JSON form definition through Back-Office.
+Dynamic forms Library uses Bootstrap 4 classes for styling. **Custom** CSS classes can be added in four places while defining JSON form definition through Backoffice.

 Custom CSS class can be defined for: